kcadieux/comparch/readme.md

 the result in as little as one click of a button.

 To open MIKA, open the MIKA.exe file in the root directory.
 To view or edit the assembly code of a test, double click the row.
-To run it, click the test's blue button.
+To run it, click the button with the test's name.
+To debug it with the LiveCPU tool, hit the "Live CPU Debugging" button.
 To run a subset of tests, check the tests' checkboxes and hit the "Run Selected Test" button.
 To run all the test, hit the "Run All Tests" button.
 If a test fails, the details will be displayed.
+To add a new test, add the wanted name in the textbox and hit the "Add a new test" button.